AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/export-or-import-organization-structure-and-product-allocations.md

 In the exported file, there is one row or record for each product resource.
 Some products have more than one resource.

 If a product has more than one resource, Update operations can apply to independent resources, a Delete operation deletes the product including all resources from an organization, and a Create operation needs a record for each of the resources in the import file so that the proper quantity of each of them can be specified.
-The allowOverAllocation field is product wide and it does not matter which resource an update to this field is in.
+The allowOverAllocation field is product-wide and it does not matter which resource an update to this field is in.

 ### Description of headers